DevMountain/RTFM/README.md

 ```

 Notice that we've added a new `$scope.createComment` function.
 This will get called from the `thread.html` view and adds a comment to your AngularFire `comments` "array".

+At this point, you should be able to see a list of threads on the main `/threads` route.
+You should also be able to add a new thread, as well as click on any of the threads to drill down and see and add comments.
+All in real-time!